 - Ice fishing and kite boarding at Gull Lake

-- Walk from Kuhnen Park to Lacombe Lake: 20 minute walk
+- Walk from Kuhnen Park to Lacombe Lake (shown above): 20 minute walk

 - Alberta Sports Hall of Fame & Museum: 15 minutes south of Blackfalds – a good stop en the way to/from Lacombe County

 - Light Up Lacombe: Every November, there’s a 3-day festival in Lacombe with a Christmas market, live music, Santa visits, gingerbread house decorating, a free movie, and more.

 - Lacombe Farmer’s Market at Lacombe Memorial Centre: See the Lacombe Farmer’s Market Facebook Page for hours of operation.